-The following non-exhaustive list provides examples of the types of prohibited conduct that may be considered Protected Class harassment that can lead to a hostile environment, and are therefore prohibited by this policy:
+The following non-exhaustive list provides examples of the types of prohibited conduct that may be considered Protected Class harassment that can lead to an intimidating, hostile, or abusive environment, and are therefore prohibited by this policy:

-- objectively offensive racial, ethnic, or religious epithets (or epithets commonly associated with any Protected Class membership, including but not limited to epithets relating to sex, sexual orientation, and/or gender identity or expression); - □ other words or phrases commonly considered demeaning or degrading on the basis of Protected Class membership; - □ display of images or symbols commonly associated with discrimination against individuals on the basis of their membership in a Protected Class; - □ graphic, written or electronic communications that are harmful, or humiliating based on Protected Class membership; - □ bigoted conduct or communications; or - D physical, written, electronic or verbal threats based on Protected Class membership.
+- objectively offensive racial, ethnic, or religious epithets (or epithets commonly associated with any Protected Class membership); - other words or phrases commonly considered demeaning or degrading on the basis of Protected Class membership; - display of images or symbols commonly associated with discrimination against individuals on the basis of their membership in a Protected Class; - graphic, written or electronic communications that are harmful or humiliating based on Protected Class membership; - bigoted conduct or communications; or - physical, written, electronic or verbal threats based on Protected Class membership.

-Harassment does not have to include involve intent to harm, be directed at toward a specific target person, or involve repeated incidents.
+Harassment does not have to include intent to harm, be directed at a specific target, or involve repeated incidents.

-Sexual harassment is a form of harassment that is prohibited by law and Board Policy 5145.5, Policy Regarding Title IX of the Education Amendments of 1972 - Prohibition of Sex Discrimination and Sexual, Including Sex-Based Harassment (Students).
+Sexual harassment is a form of harassment that is prohibited by law and Board Policy 4118.112/4218.112, Prohibition of Sex Discrimination, Including Sex-Based Harassment (Personnel).
 For more information regarding harassment based on sex, sexual orientation, pregnancy, or gender identity or expression, contact the District's Title IX Coordinator at:

-Deborah Mailloux-Petersen Director of Pupil Services Newtown Public Schools 3 Primrose Street Newtown, CT 06470 Telephone: 203-426-7627 email: petersend@newtown.k12.ct.us
+Deborah Mailloux-Petersen Director of Pupil Services Newtown Public Schools 3 Primrose Street Newtown, CT 06470 Phone: (203) 426 7628 e-mail: petersend@newtown.k12.ct.us